 But now that virtually every hand has a smartphone in it and remote clouds are bursting at the seams, such lax rules have become archaic.

 This new law would extend privacy protections to just about every person in the United States.
-If you use email, Facebook, Twitter, Google Drive, cloud-based services like Dropbox, this law applies to you.
+If you use email, Facebook, Twitter, Google Drive, or cloud-based services such as Dropbox, this law applies to you.

 While this bill seeks to strengthen the shield between an email message and law enforcement, some metadata might not enjoy the same protections.
 Access to names, email addresses, IP addresses and other information would "leave in place lower legal standards for the building blocks of law enforcement investigations," reported Ars.

 As the Senate prepares to debate Leahy's amendment, the House of Representatives must contend with its own potential privacy law.

 Mobile apps are becoming a part of our day-to-day living at a rapid pace.
 We use them to shop, bank, send and receive messages, schedule appointments and figure out where we're going.
 But as apps become an ever-increasing part of what we do, the laws to govern them can't seem to keep up.